course-details-portlet

 Learning methods and activities

 Training will be given as separate modules given by NTNU NanoLab and faculty associated with NTNU NanoLab.
 Each module will contain a theoretical and a practical session.
-The main focus will be on the practical training since the goal of this course is to teach the students to use selected state-of-the art equipment and experimental techniques.
+The main focus will be on the practical training since the goal of this course is to teach the students to use selected equipment and experimental techniques.
 For most of the experimental techniques listed above, there will be given a theoretical lecture.
 In some instances it might be more practical for students to read the background information on their own.
 In addition to the lecture, there will be a practical session in the lab where equipment and techniques will be demonstrated.
 For selected techniques a practical test will be required.
 The students must pass the practical test in order to be permitted to use the technique on their own.
 The teaching methods and activities within the elective modules may be given as lectures, colloquia, laboratory courses or self studies, written reports and oral presentations.
 Teaching will be in English if students on international master programmes are attending the course.
 Due to the fact that all the laboratory activities and most of the lectures in the course are mandatory, it will be necessary for the students to participate in the teaching activities from the first week of lectures.
 Even though the formal sign-up date for the course is the same as for all other courses, it will not be possible to pass the course if one has not participated from the first week of lectures.
 All students are also encouraged to sign up prior to the start of the semester since that will greatly ease the work of organizing the lab groups.

 Compulsory assignments